GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Related Works

-Most existing causal discovery (CD) methods are not intended for the longitudinal study design, where multiple individuals are sparsely observed at different timepoints.
-CD methods designed for timeseries data or independent samples are often used in the longitudinal setting even though this is may lead to bad performance.
+Most existing causal discovery (CD) methods are not intended for the longitudinal study design, where multiple subjects are sparsely observed at different timepoints.
+CD methods designed for timeseries data or independent samples are often used in the longitudinal setting despite potential poor performance.

-\paragraph{Causal Discovery} CD methods intended for cross-sectional studies are ill-suited for longitudinal studies.
-They often fall under: constraint-based search (e.g. PC and FCI~\cite{spirtes2000causation}), score-based search (e.g. GES~\cite{chickering2002optimal}), functional causal models (FCMs, e.g. LiNGAM~\cite{shimizu2006linear}, ANM~\cite{hoyer2008nonlinear,zhang2009additive}, and PNL~\cite{zhang2006extensions,zhang2009identifiability}), or continuous optimization (e.g. NOTEARS~\cite{zheng2018dags}).
-Search methods can scale well if causal relationships are linear~\cite{kalisch2007estimating,ramsey2017million} although their output may not be informative enough (e.g.\ contains bidirectional edges).
-In contrast, by making strong assumptions about the functional form of the causal process, FCM can better identify the causal direction~\cite{hyvarinen1999nonlinear,zhang2015estimation}, although FCM methods usually do not scale well~\cite{glymour2019review}.
+\textbf{Causal Discovery:} CD methods intended for cross-sectional studies are ill-suited for longitudinal studies.
+They often fall under: constraint-based search (e.g. FCI~\citep{spirtes2000causation}), score-based search (e.g. Greedy Equivalence Search (GES)~\citep{chickering2002optimal}), functional causal models (FCMs)~\citep{shimizu2006linear,hoyer2008nonlinear,zhang2009additive,zhang2006extensions,zhang2009identifiability}, or continuous optimization~\citep{zheng2018dags}.
+Search methods can scale well if causal relations are linear~\citep{kalisch2007estimating,ramsey2017million} although their output may not be informative enough (e.g.\ containing bidirectional edges).
+In contrast, by making strong assumptions about the functional form of the causal process, FCM can better identify the causal direction~\citep{hyvarinen1999nonlinear,zhang2015estimation}, although FCM methods usually do not scale well~\citep{glymour2019review}.
 Besides, if the assumed FCM is too restrictive to be able to approximate the true data generating process, the results may be misleading.

-There are also various CD methods for timeseries such as ANLTSM~\cite{chu2008search}, PCMCI(+)~\cite{runge2019detecting,runge2020discovering} (based on PC), tsFCI~\cite{entner2010causal} and SVAR-(G)FCI~\cite{malinsky2018causal,malinsky2019learning} (based on FCI), VAR-LiNGAM~\cite{hyvarinen2010estimation} (based on LiNGAM), TiMINo~\cite{peters2013timino} (based on FCM), or DYNOTEARS~\cite{pamfil2020dynotears} (based on NOTEARS).
-These methods take in consecutive blocks of observations and output a Full Time Graph~\cite{peters2017elements}, which contain not only the variables in the system but also their temporally-lagged versions.
-Although methods for timeseries may be better than cross-sectional ones, they are still not ideal for longitudinal data where sparse observations with potentially missing values come from more than one individual.
+There are also various CD methods for timeseries~\citep{chu2008search,runge2019detecting,runge2020discovering,entner2010causal,malinsky2018causal,malinsky2019learning,hyvarinen2010estimation,peters2013timino,pamfil2020dynotears}.
+These methods take in consecutive blocks of observations and output a Full Time Graph~\citep{peters2017elements}, which contain not only the variables in the system but also their temporally-lagged versions.
+Although methods for timeseries may be better than cross-sectional ones, they are still not ideal for longitudinal data where sparse observations with potentially missing values come from more than one subject.